particle-iot/docs/src/content/integrations/community-integrations/blynk.md

 ## Firmware

-Any Particle hardware such as Tracker One, Tracker SoM, Boron, B Series SoM, Photon 2, P2, Argon, Photon, Electron, E Series, and Core running the provided firmware will send two channels of simulated sensor data to Blynk.
+Any Particle hardware such as Tracker One, Tracker SoM, Boron, B-Series SoM, Photon 2, P2, Argon, Photon, Electron, E-Series, and Core running the provided firmware will send two channels of simulated sensor data to Blynk.

 One channel will send integer values, while the other will transmit a floating point value.
 This data will be visualized on the Blynk web dashboard and mobile app, displayed both in a chart and as a value.